A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 1. Unit testing
 2. Peppol acceptance testing
-3. Interoperability testing
+3. Interoperability testing using Peppol Testbed

-Note: Peppol service providers already accredited in another jurisdiction will only be required to complete interoperability testing.
+Note: Peppol service providers already accredited in another jurisdiction will only be required to complete interoperability testing using Peppol Testbed.

 ### Step 1: Complete Unit testing